weissale1/SoftwareDev-Reading-List/README.md

 https://www.infoq.com/news/2022/09/financial-debt-impossible

 **[A] Using the Technical Debt Metaphor to Communicate Code Quality** Exploring the metaphor.
-Emphasising unmanaged technical debt as the main problem.\
+Emphasizing not managed technical debt as the main problem.\
 https://www.infoq.com/news/2022/10/technical-debt-code-quality

 ## Communicating architecture to business